graphql/graphql-over-http/README.md

 * `query` - A Document containing GraphQL Operations and Fragments to execute.
 * `operationName` - [*Optional*]: The name of the Operation in the Document to execute.
 * `variables` - [*Optional*]: Values for any Variables defined by the Operation.
+* `extensions` - [*Optional*]: This entry is reserved for implementors to extend the protocol however they see fit.

 Note: depending on the serialization format used, values of the aforementioned parameters can be encoded differently but their names and semantics must stay the same.

 Note: specifying `null` in JSON (or equivalent values in other formats) as values for optional request parameters is equivalent to not specifying them at all.

+Note: variables and extensions, if set, must have a map as its value.

 ## GET